tea2code/fantasy-rts/documentation/Kernel.md

 ## Module

 The module package contains all module related interfaces and some additional classes like for error handling related to modules.
+Every module has a name.
+If it is necessary that a module is associated with an id the id is created from this name (for example utility modules).

 ### Interface "Module"